maiphuonghoang/ghcr_ci_pipeline/Session notes/README.md

 ## Demo the git verified commits

-- [x] Sign your commits with ssh keys
+- [x] Demo the sign your commits with ssh keys